kumarsirish/msgq/README.md

-# Producer, Consumer programs using RabbitMQ and Kafka
+# Producer, Consumer programs using RabbitMQ